Tarpan: Extinction

 The human-caused extinction of wild horses in Europe began in Southern Europe, possibly in antiquity.
-While humans had been hunting wild horses since the Paleolithic, during historic times horse meat was an important source of protein for many cultures.
+While humans had been hunting wild horses since the Paleolithic, during historic times, horse meat was an important source of protein for many cultures.
 As large herbivores, the range of the tarpan was continuously decreased by the increasing human population of the Eurasian landmass.
 Wild horses were further targeted because they caused damage to hay stores and often took domestic mares from pastures.
-Furthermore, interbreeding with wild horses was an economic loss for farmers since the foals of such matings were intractable.
+Furthermore, interbreeding with wild horses was an economic loss for farmers, since the foals of such matings were intractable.

 Tarpans lived in the southern parts of the steppe.
-In 1879 the last scientifically confirmed individual was killed.
+In 1879, the last scientifically confirmed individual was killed.
 After that, only dubious sightings were documented.
 As the tarpan horse died out in the wild between 1875 and 1890, the last free-ranging mare considered a tarpan was accidentally killed during an attempt at capture.
-The last captive tarpan died in 1909 in a Ukrainian zoo in the Russian empire.
+The last captive tarpan died in 1909 in a zoo in the Russian empire.

-The horses at Zamosc survived until 1806, when they were allegedly donated to local farmers of Poland and bred to their horses.
+The horses at Zamość survived until 1806, when they were allegedly donated to local farmers of Poland and bred to their horses.
 The Konik is claimed to descend from these hybrid horses, as recent research has highlighted a significant degree of anatomic difference between free-roaming Konik in the Netherlands and other modern domesticated horses.